 By 1890 the settlement was history as the last residents left, and as is wont to happen, the surrounding forest slowly took the land back . . . allegedly though, it forgot some of the noise.

 Modern visitors to Bara-Hack can see the interesting remnants of old foundations and walls as well as a cemetery—the damned part starts when they supposedly start hearing the sounds of the long-gone settlement!
 Everything from the noises of children playing and people singing to the sounds of livestock and the rumble of wagon wheels have been said to have been heard.

 Over the years, various investigators have recorded the sounds, while others have also claimed to have seen the ghost of a bearded man and the spirit of a young child.

 Bara-Hack may be gone, but clearly, it doesn’t want to be forgotten.

 Our Damned Experience: We have never been to Bara-Hack and back.

-If You Go: Bara-Hack is on clearly marked private property (“No Trespassing” signs abound), is very closely watched and you need permission from the land’s owner to visit.
+If You Go: Bara-Hack is on clearly marked private property (“No Trespassing” signs abound), and is very closely watched.

 As it is on private property, you need permission from the land’s owner to visit—which appears to be very unlikely as reports seem to indicate the owners are not interested in anyone visiting.
 Sorry!